 Indicator (b).
-Cumberland Juvenile Detention Center is one of ten Juvenile facilities run by the North Carolina Department of Juvenile Justice.
+Edgecombe Youth Development Center is one of ten Juvenile facilities run by the North Carolina Department of Juvenile Justice.
 The division has created a PREA oversight team in the Analysis, Research, and External Affairs Office.
 The PREA Coordinator reports to the Manager of PREA and Juvenile Records.
-Interviews with both these individuals support they have full access to senior leadership and feel they have the ability to influence policy at a statewide level in addition to assisting in resolving compliance issues at a facility level.
+Interviews with both these individuals show they have full access to senior leadership and feel they can influence policy at a statewide level in addition to assisting in resolving compliance issues at a facility level.
 The Auditor was provided an agency flow chart showing the relationship between the PREA Coordinator, DJJ Leadership, and DJJ Juvenile Justice facility Directors.
 The Department of Juvenile Justice's PREA Policies repeatedly directs in policy language required interactions between facility staff and the PREA Office.
-Policy language further supports the influence of the PREA Office on operations when it directs that training materials must be approved by the PREA Office, or that the PREA Office must get notification on all incidents of sexual abuse or harassment as well as receive documentation of related data and reviews.
+Policy language further supports the influence of the PREA Office on operations when it directs that the PREA Office must approve training materials or that the PREA Office must get notification on all incidents of sexual abuse or harassment as well as receive documentation of related data and reviews.
+The PREA Office has modified the resident training curriculum since taking over this role and created new signage that the Auditor found very informative.

 The Auditor observed a collaborative effort between the facility leadership and the PREA Office staff.
-The importance of this relationship was also echoed by the Regional Director for Juvenile Justice who came on-site during the Audit.
+The importance of this relationship was also echoed by the Regional Director for Juvenile Justice, who came on-site during the Audit.

 Indicator (c).
 The NCDJJ PREA Policy defines the PREA Compliance Manager's (PCM) role in the institution.
 The Policy states, "Each center will have at least one (1) trained PCM with sufficient time and authority to coordinate efforts to comply with PREA standards.
 The PCM and an alternate will be designated in writing by the Center Director on the OPA- A16 form."
 The Auditor was provided with a copy of the PCM designation form, which names the PREA Compliance Manager for the facility and a backup person if the first individual is away.
-The Auditor was also provided with a management chart of the facility allowing to see the operational relationship between the facility Director and the PREA Coordinator.
+The facility Director at Edgecombe has named himself as the backup person for the PCM.

-The Cumberland Director had named the Nurse as the Primary PREA Coordinator and the Youth Counselor Tech as the secondary PCM for the facility.
+The Edgecombe Director had named the Chaplin as the Primary PREA Compliance

+Manager for the facility.
 Interview with the facility Director supports the PCM has sufficient access and ability to influence policy and procedures toward ensuring PREA compliance.
-The Auditor spoke with the PCM in the course of the visit and observed regular contact between the Director, Assistant Director, and the PCMs.
-These observations supported the PCM's ability to manage PREA Compliance and put it in place if needed any changes.
+The Auditor spoke with the PCM in the course of the visit and observed regular contact between the Director, the PCM, and other facility leadership.
+These observations supported the PCM's ability to manage PREA Compliance and implement a plan if needed.

-The North Carolina Division of Juvenile Justice and Delinquency Prevention has policies that define the steps taken to prevent, detect, and respond to sexual abuse and sexual harassment incidents.
+The North Carolina Division of Juvenile Justice and Delinquency Prevention has policies defining the steps to prevent, detect, and respond to sexual abuse and sexual harassment incidents.
 Agency policy defines the roles of the state PREA Coordinator and the facility PREA Compliance Manager.
-Interviews with the Agency PREA Coordinator and facility PREA Compliance Manager confirm their roles to ensure PREA compliance is maintained.
+Interviews with the Agency PREA Coordinator and facility PREA Compliance Manager confirm their roles in maintaining PREA compliance.
 Residents in the facility knew they could call the PREA Hotline as an option or ask to speak with the PREA Compliance Manager or the facility Director.
 The PREA Coordinator and PREA Compliance Manager believe they have the capacity in their jobs to advocate for policy or procedural changes needed to support resident safety.
-All new NCDPS employees are educated on PREA and the agency's zero-tolerance stance at hire even if they do not work in an adult or juvenile institution.
+All new NCDPS employees are educated on PREA and the agency's zero-tolerance stance at hire, even if they do not work in an adult or juvenile institution.